-The Commission therefore finds that the proposed project, only as conditioned, consistent with Sections 30250(a) and 30252 of the Coastal Act.
+As conditioned to minimize the potential for cumulative impacts resulting from the proposed development, the Commission finds that the proposed project is consistent with Sections 30250 and Sections 30252 of the Coastal Act.

 E. Water Quality

 The Commission recognizes that new development in the Santa Monica Mountains has the potential to adversely impact coastal water quality through the removal of native vegetation, increase of impervious surfaces, increase of runoff, erosion, and sedimentation, and introduction of pollutants such as petroleum, cleaning products, pesticides, and other pollutant sources, as well as effluent from septic systems.